-Shinzo Abe: What are Japan's gun laws?
+Shinzo Abe: What is Japan's record on gun violence?

 Firearms are tightly controlled, and strict laws have been in place for decades.
 The original firearms control law (from 1958) states: "The possession of firearms and swords is prohibited."

-Of the G7 (the group of wealthy economies), Japan has by far the lowest level of gun ownership per head of population, at just 0.3 per 100 people.
+Of the G7 (the group of wealthy economies), Japan has by far the lowest level of gun ownership per head of population, at just 0.3 per 100 people,according to data from Small Arms Survey.

 Handguns are banned outright, although it is possible to own a weapon for hunting.